Camille (1917 film): Reception

 Like many American films of the time, Camille was subject to cuts by city and state film censorship boards.
 The Chicago Board of Censors issued an Adult's Only permit, cut two long gambling sequences where money was on the table and flashed all other gambling scenes, and cut the two intertitles "That woman once favored me when I was poor, now that I am rich bear witness that I pay" and "You are here because you are selfish — and make a sale of your love to the highest bidder".

 Preservation status

 This film is now considered a lost film.
+A reel was rumored to be found in a Russian archive but was mislabled and the film remains lost.